djonn/asdf-aspire/README.md

 aspire --version
 ```

-Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
-install & manage versions.
+Check [asdf](https://github.com/asdf-vm/asdf) or [mise](https://github.com/jdx/mise) readme for more instructions on how to install & manage versions.